 Go ahead, equip your team with the right skills.
 Get everyone on board to learn the basic and advanced features of Microsoft Excel, and Be Awesome in Excel!

-We are located at Beach Road, in Singapore!
+We are located at Fortune Centre, in Singapore!
 Location Map of Intellisoft

 Vinai Prakash, PMP, ITIL, Six Sigma, GAP,